PCT NATIONAL PHASE ENTRY

 The designated period for submitting a patent application in Saudi Arabia under the framework of the Patent Cooperation Treaty (PCT) is 30 months from the earliest date of priority.

-In the following jurisdiction, the official language for filing patent application is Arbic and English.
+In the following jurisdiction, the official language for filing patent application is Arabic.
+If the application is submitted in a language other than Arabic, it must be accompanied by an Arabic translation.
+In Saudi Arabia, a translation of the patent application must be provided within 60 days of the filing date.
 This ensures accuracy and regulatory compliance, which make a seamless and trouble-free progression through the patenting procedures.

 There is no provision for late entry into the national phase in Saudi Arabia.
 The established legal framework does not allow for extensions, emphasizing the importance of adhering to prescribed timelines.